 WHAT IS THE SHARING HISTORY INITIATIVE?

-The Sharing History Initiative is made possible with the generous support of the Germanacos Foundation, the Abundance Foundation, and the Isabel Allende Foundation.
+The Sharing History Initiative is made possible with the generous support of the Germanacos Foundation and the Abundance Foundation.

 WHO CAN PARTICIPATE?